Learn the 6 C's of Diamonds

-Chalmers Jewelers is proud to sell certified diamonds.
-These diamonds are certified by an independent laboratory so you can feel confident that your diamond is everything we said it would be.
+Chalmers Jewelers is proud to sell independently graded diamonds that have been reported by an independent laboratory so you can feel confident that your diamond is everything we said it would be.

-A diamond grading report is a detailed explanation of a diamond's cut, color, clarity, and carat weight.
-A certified diamond's quality is guaranteed, and is therefore more valuable than an uncertified stone.
+The grading report will include a detailed explanation of a diamonds cut, color, clarity, and carat weight.
 A certificate verifies a diamonds identity and value and is recognized by all gemologists.

 Sample grading report

 Confidence in your jeweler is extremely important when buying a piece of jewelry that will last forever.
-It is important to shop at a professional jeweler like Chalmers Jewelers, one that is a member of a trade association such as Jewelers of America (JA) and the Diamond Council of America (DCA).
+It is important to shop at a professional jeweler like Chalmers Jewelers, one that is a member of a trade association such as Jewelers of America (JA), the Diamond Council of America (DCA), and we are a proud member of the American Gem Society (AGS).
 These professional organizations require high ethical standards of its members and provide them with ongoing education.

 Now that you understand the 6 C's of diamonds, feel free to email us at